wbalmer/backtracks/README.rst

 Attribution
 -----------

-If you use `backtracks` in your published work, please cite our Astrophysics Source Code Library entry, https://ascl.net/code/v/3755, and/or provide a footnote/acknowledgement linking to our package.
+If you use `backtracks` in your published work, please cite our Zenodo entry (button above, and `here <https://doi.org/10.5281/zenodo.14838370>`_), and provide a footnote/acknowledgement linking to our package.
 Thank you!

 Details